How to leave New York residency [Guide + FAQ]

 • Precise logs of your locations throughout the year, backed by supporting documents.

-• Document your move, including contracts with movers (if available) and evidence of establishing or ending utilities.
+• Document your move, including contracts with movers (if available) and evidence of establishing utility service at your new residence and ending utility services at your former residence.

 • Proof of the relocation of personal and valuable items.